Freelancer Beginners Guide

 2. Research the Freelance Marketplace

 Understanding the freelance marketplace is crucial for any aspiring freelancer.
-Start by exploring popular platforms like Upwork, Fiverr, and Freelancer to see what services are in demand.
+Start by exploring popular platforms to see what services are in demand.
 Analyze the profiles of successful freelancers to identify key strategies they employ.
 Keep an eye on current industry trends to stay competitive and relevant.
-By conducting thorough research, you can better position yourself in the freelance market.
+By conducting thorough research, you can better position yourself in the freelance market and find out which platforms fit you best.
+For instance you may want to make money on Fiverr opposed to Guru.com due to the preference of your target audience.

 3. Build a Freelance Portfolio